scottish-government-design-system/designsystem.gov.scot/components/site-header/index.md

 5. Header with search and site navigation
 6. Header with Phase Label

-## Components related to this
-Search field
-Site navigation
-Phase label
+## Mobile version
+Site navigation is hidden from view until the user clicks or taps on a 'menu' button.

-## Why we use this component
+## Supporting evidence for using this component
-The site header is ‘sticky’, which means it stays at the top of a browser window even when a user scrolls a page.
-This means users can navigate to key pages and access a site’s search box without having to get back to the top of a page.

-It also helps a user quickly recognise a website, for example if they don’t come to a website via a homepage, or they have multiple tabs open and are switching back and forth between tabs.

-We’ve avoided using second level interactive navigation because of usability concerns.

-## Website analytics
 Analytics evidence from mygov.scot and gov.scot shows that users are familiar with the logo as a route to the homepage.

-Users were also more likely to navigate to site sections of gov.scot using the site header’s primary navigation than using the same links on panels lower down the homepage.
+Users were more likely to navigate to site sections of gov.scot using the primary site navigation in the header, rather than using homepage panel items (Google Analytics, July 2019)

 ## Accessibility Features
-* Links in the header, including branding, need to have clear focus and hover states to meet accessibility requirements.
+* Links in the header including the branding need to have clear focus and hover states to meet accessibility requirements. (link to separate page explaining why this is important)
-* Branded images used within the headers should have meaningful alternative text.
+* Branded images used within the headers should have meaningful alternative text. (link to separate page explaining why this is important)
+* Also need to cover keyboard triggers
-* The search box in the header should include all the accessibility features of standard forms but there’s no need to include error messaging.
-Error messages can be moved into the search results page.
+* Search forms in the header should include all the accessibility features for forms as outlined in.
+* There’s no need to include error messaging in the form field.
+This can be moved into the search results page.
+* Include a ‘Skip to main content’ link.
+Ideally this is visible as it can be of value to a broad range of users.

 Find out more about accessibility requirements that should be applied to all online services in the dedicated section of this site: INSERT LINK HERE